hackbraten68/inventauri-v2/README.md

 ## ✅ Next Steps

 - Harden PocketBase collections (verification flows, MFA, profile automation) and version them via migrations.
-- Expand tenant onboarding (self-serve shop creation + invitations).
+- Implement staff invitation and management features.
 - Populate inventory UI with tailored Prisma queries (summaries, filters).
 - Build a POS wizard to create new POS warehouses and trigger transfers.

 ## 📝 TODO / Roadmap

-See [ROADMAP.md](./ROADMAP.md) for the current backlog.
+See [ROADMAP.md](./ROADMAP.md) for the current backlog (updated for single-tenant).

 Happy building with Inventauri! ♉